We may earn a commission when you buy through links in our articles. Learn more.

 • Physical stores

-AT&T Wireless is one of the three major cell phone carriers in the US, owning and looking after its own cell towers rather than piggybacking on them as smaller networks do.
-Cell phone reception is still top-notch, but we haven’t rated AT&T higher in this guide because T-Mobile has better customer reviews, and Verizon provides better coverage generally.
+One of the three major cell phone carriers in the US, AT&T Wireless owns and looks after its own cell towers rather than piggybacking on them as smaller networks do.
+Cell phone reception remains top-notch, but we haven’t rated AT&T higher in this guide because T-Mobile has better customer reviews, and Verizon provides better coverage generally.

-There are plenty of AT&T Wireless plans to choose from, including those with discounts for students or multiple lines.
+AT&T Wireless has plenty of plans to choose from, including those with discounts for students or multiple lines.
 If you bring your own phone AT&T Wireless will give you $250 in bill credits, but if you do want a new device, the payment plans are reasonable.
 Once you’ve paid off your phone, it will be unlocked for use on any cell phone carrier in the future.

 Unlike Visible Wireless below, AT&T is one of the providers to have physical stores, which means you can visit should you have a query, or want to talk to someone about your contract.
 It’s also easy to check AT&T’s wireless coverage across the US.